 * Dollar trades above recent lows vs major peers

-* Euro retreats from 3-year high
+* Euro edges up, but well below its 3-year high

 SINGAPORE, Jan 26 (Reuters) - The dollar traded above its recent lows against major rivals on Friday, having bounced after U.S. President Donald Trump said he wanted a "strong dollar", contradicting earlier comments made by Treasury Secretary Steven Mnuchin.